Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/issues/1868#issuecomment-2613215323) on 2025-01-24.
-  > *AI Summary: @Vidit-Ostwal suggests resolving the error by updating the ragas version.
-Additionally, it is recommended to create a KnowledgeGraph using sample nodes and specify the `property_name` as "page_content" and `new_property_name` as "entity_jaccard_similarity" in the `JaccardSimilarityBuilder` constructor.
-The error occurred due to the absence of "entities" in the sample nodes, making the*
+  > *AI Summary: @Vidit-Ostwal has suggested to update the ragas version.
+Additionally, for the second error encountered, the suggestion is to replace this line: ``` rel_builder = JaccardSimilarityBuilder(property_name="entities", key_name="PER", new_property_name="entity_jaccard_similarity") ``` with this line: ``` rel_builder = JaccardSimilarityBuilder(property_name="page_content", new_property_name="entity_jaccard_similarity") ``` This modification is recommended because the sample nodes provided do not possess an*
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/issues/1868#issuecomment-2612806612) on 2025-01-24.
-  > *AI Summary: @Vidit-Ostwal has suggested that the output you're receiving is as expected and that the documentation contains a mistake.
-According to the documentation, the sole purpose of NER is to extract entities and not provide any additional information.
-However, the documentation shows an output with extra details like "observer's frame of*
+  > *AI Summary: @Vidit-Ostwal has suggested that the output returned by the NER model may be different from what is documented.
+They believe the output should be a list of strings containing entities, rather than a dictionary with different entity types as keys and lists of entities as values.
+This suggestion is based*
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/issues/1875#issuecomment-2612549639) on 2025-01-24.
-  > *AI Summary: @Vidit-Ostwal has suggested raising an error within the validate_sample function to specify which sample is out of the expected type.
-This enhanced error message would guide users to the specific sample that deviates from the expected type, aiding in quicker debugging.*
+  > *AI Summary: @Vidit-Ostwal has suggested changing the `validate_samples` function to raise an error indicating which sample is out of the expected sample type.
+This would provide users with more specific information about the issue and help them identify the problematic sample.
+The suggested change involves raising an error with the following format:*
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/issues/1871#issuecomment-2610590240) on 2025-01-23.
-  > *AI Summary: @Vidit-Ostwal has suggested a solution to an issue in the code where a dictionary key is not unique, causing errors when the code is called multiple times.
-The solution involves appending the last four characters of the run ID to the key to make it unique.
-An alternative approach could*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for an issue in ragas.metrics._factual_correctness Line 281, 282, 287, 288 and ragas.callbacks.py Line 170, 171, 172.
+The issue arises due to the use of "_prompt_traces_" dictionary with "_prompt_trace.name_" as the key, which is not unique when called multiple times.
+The proposed solution is to append*
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/issues/1865#issuecomment-2606619575) on 2025-01-22.
   > *AI Summary: @Vidit-Ostwal has suggested referring to the Ragas documentation for guidance on migrating from version 0.1 to version 0.2.
-The provided link outlines the specific steps and considerations necessary to ensure a successful migration.*
+The documentation provides detailed instructions and examples to facilitate a smooth transition.*

 ## 🐛 Issues Raised
 No issues raised recently.

 ## 🚀 Pull Requests
 - Opened a PR in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/pull/1879): Change the validate_samples functionality (2025-01-24).
+  > *AI Summary: @Vidit-Ostwal has suggested a modification to the `validate_samples` functionality to provide additional information.
+Specifically, the updated functionality will identify and report the indexed sample that is causing a detected issue, providing more context and easing the debugging process.
+This enhancement improves the diagnostic capabilities of the feature.*

 ## ⭐ Starred Repositories
 - Starred [explodinggradients/ragas] on 2025-01-24.